ShabbirHasan1/quilkin/docs/src/services/udp.md

 ## Proxy Filters

-Filters are the way for a Quilkin proxy to intercept UDP packet traffic from the source and [Endpoints][Endpoint] in either direction, and be able to inspect, manipulate, and route the packets as desired.
+Filters are the way for Quilkin to intercept UDP packet traffic from the source and [Endpoints][Endpoint] in either direction, and be able to inspect, manipulate, and route the packets as desired.